-The MTC is where missionaries for The Church of Jesus Christ of Latter-day Saints go to get doctrinal and language training at the beginning of their missionary service.
-There are 17 MTCs located in nations throughout the world including Brazil, Japan, Mexico, and the United Kingdom, and the flagship MTC is located in Provo, Utah, USA, adjacent to the campus of Brigham Young University.
+The MTC is where missionaries for The Church of Jesus Christ of Latter-day Saints go to get trained on how to be a missionary.
+There, new missionaries are trained in Church doctrine, best practices for missionary work, and also taught a foreign language of they have been called to a place that doesn’t speak their native language.
+As of 2016, there were 17 MTCs located in nations throughout the world including Brazil, Japan, Mexico, and the United Kingdom, and the flagship MTC is located in Provo, Utah, USA, adjacent to the campus of Brigham Young University.
 Missionaries not learning a language usually spend 3 weeks in the MTC, while those learning a foreign language will generally spend 9 to 12 weeks at the MTC.
 The MTC is a crucial part of getting missionaries prepared to serve, but it was not always so.

 In the early 1900s, new missionaries would report to the Mission Home in Salt Lake City, a small building adjacent to Temple Square.
 Missionaries would stay there just a day or two before leaving to their assigned areas.
 During the early 1900s, the typical English-speaking missionary would arrive on a Saturday and leave the following Wednesday.
 Those foreign serving missionaries frequently had to wait longer for visas and would often serve temporarily as tour guides on Temple Square or do clerical tasks at the LDS Church headquarters.